-- A new version of a revision of a currently deployed SOA composite application is redeployed (for example, old version 1.0 is redeployed as new version 1.0). - If the older, currently deployed version of this revision has running instances, the state of those instances is changed to stale.
+- A new version of a revision of a currently deployed SOA composite application is redeployed on the same deployment target (for example, old version 1.0 is redeployed as new version 1.0). - If the older, currently deployed version of this revision has running instances, the state of those instances is changed to stale.
 The instance state is available in the instance listing, and you can access audit and flow trace details.